ReDI-School/nrw-html-and-css/lesson18/index.md

 # !important

 This is a special declaration in CSS that you can use to overrule all the specificity or inheritance logic explained above.
 When you apply `!important` to a rule, it becomes the most specific one and overrides the normal rules of the cascade.
+It also overrides inline styles in the markup.

 It is useful to know that `!important` exists, however, you are strongly adviced not to use it unless if you absolutely need to.

+# Extra Exercise

+- Show how to see overriden rules using the Dev Tools.
+[Example](https://developer.chrome.com/docs/devtools/css/overrides/)

 # Glossary & Terminology

 - Inheritance is a process of receiving values of properties by a child element from its parent element.
+- Specificity determines, which CSS rule is applied by the browsers.

 # Homework

-??
+- Look in your project and review how specific your CSS selectors are.
+See if you can find places you could be using lower specificity while still achieving your styling.

 # Resources